FinnWilkinson/Systems-and-Software-Securtiy-Project/README.md

 ## Building Instructions

 ### <u>Backdoor Configuration Instructions</u>
 Some set up is needed on the computer you wish to use to access the comprimised machine remotely, and without the need for their password.
+It is highly recomended that you use a Linux based machine to access the comprimised computer, as our method is not verified on Windows or MacOS.

 ***Turn on SSH port forwarding***